sts10/bottle-rs/readme.markdown

 ## Other notes

 This project is not affiliated with the similarly named [bitbottle](https://code.lag.net/robey/bitbottle) project, nor are the archive file formats compatible, to my knowledge.
-Sorry about the name conflict... open an issue if you have a suggestion for a new name for this project!
+That said, it looks much more sophisticated than my tool, so it might fit your needs better.
+Also, sorry about the name conflict... worried I subconsciously copied it.
+Open an issue if you have a suggestion for a new name for this project!

 ## To do